Currently, the most widely used ancient language seems to be ‘Chinese.’

 But there’s a catch.
 Chinese is not actually one language.
-It’s actually a name given to a range of languages in China such as Mandarin, Putonghua, Minnan, Cantonese etc. Though all these language are called collectively the Chinese only, but they are so different from each other that often, two people from different provinces in China cannot communicate with each other.
+It’s actually a name given to a range of languages in China, such as Mandarin, Putonghua, Minnan, Cantonese, etc. Though all these languages are called the Chinese collectively, they are so different that two people from different provinces in China cannot communicate.

 In around 1962, archaeologists found earthen vessels made by artisans called Yangshaws in Chinese tradition.
-On carrying out the radiometric dating of the vessels, they were found to be around 6000 years old.
+On carrying out the vessels’ radiometric dating, they were found to be around 6000 years old.

 Of course, there have been many changes in the language across this huge span of 6000 years.
 But even today, it is still very complicated.

 It’s a language, which is written as pictographs.
 In other words, it is actually like drawing each syllable to convey the meaning.
 And, it can be drawn in any direction.
-That makes is very peculiar, isn’t it?
+That makes it very peculiar.

-The present day Chinese language has 50,000 characters.
+In the present day, the Chinese language has 50,000 characters.

-One major distinct feature in Chinese is that each character is a word in itself.
+One major distinguishing feature in Chinese is that each character is a word in itself.

-The point is, that in English, one creates multiple words using various combinations of alphabets.
+The point is that in English, one creates multiple words using various combinations of alphabets.
 While in Chinese, there is a separate pictorial alphabet for each word.
-One cannot read or write Chinese language without remembering this huge number of pictorial alphabets.
-For the basic day to day use also, one has to remember at least 4000 different such symbols.
-In other words, if one has to read a Chinese newspaper, one has to remember at least 4000 words to be able to successfully read it.
+One cannot read or write the Chinese language without remembering this huge number of pictorial alphabets.
+For basic day to day use also, one has to remember at least 4000 different such symbols.
+In other words, if one has to read a Chinese newspaper, one has to remember at least 4000 words to be able to read it successfully.

 But, wait a second.

-The interesting part of this is, that 98% of Chinese spoken or written on day to day basis, uses these 4000 characters only.
-So, even if one learns, 1/5th of the alphabets, one can claim to know 98% of the Chinese language.
+The interesting part of this is that 98% of Chinese spoken or written on day to day basis uses these 4000 characters only.
+So, even if one learns 1/5th of the alphabet, one can claim to know 98% of the Chinese language.

 But, still 4000 characters.

-Also, this is why the most complex typewriter in the world is of Chinese language, whose first successful model could be made as late as in 1970.
-The innumerable keys of the Chinese language couldn’t be accommodated in the box of the typewriter, and hence, there is a separate tray to accommodate them.
-Not only this, the typing is also so complex that even an expert typist wouldn’t be able to type more than 20 words per minute.
+This is also why the most complex typewriter in the world is of the Chinese language, whose first successful model could be made as late as in 1970.
+The Chinese language’s innumerable keys couldn’t be accommodated in the box of the typewriter, and hence, there is a separate tray to accommodate them.
+Not only this, but the typing is also so complex that even an expert typist wouldn’t be able to type more than 20 words per minute.

 One more peculiar feature of Mandarin Chinese is the tone.
-Yes, each word in the Mandarin can be spoken four different tones.
+Yes, each word in Mandarin can be spoken in four different tones.

 So?
-Well, all the four tones mean completely different things.
+Well, all four tones mean completely different things.

 Now, that’s some serious change of meaning.

-Also, studies have revealed that people speaking Chinese learn to use both temporal lobes of the brain, while English speakers use only the left side.
+Studies have also revealed that people speaking Chinese learn to use both temporal lobes of the brain, while English speakers use only the left side.
 This is due to the importance of tones in the language.

 And yes, Mandarin Chinese is the official language of China.
 And it is compulsory for all.

-Even though it’s very complicated, the Chinese language (We shall call it Chinese only for now, not Mandarin) is the most widely spoken ancient language in the world today, and also the fastest growing language.
+Even though it’s very complicated, the Chinese language (We shall call it Chinese only, for now, not Mandarin) is the most widely spoken ancient language today and the fastest-growing language.

-Share and comment your thoughts below.
+Share and comment on your thoughts below.
 Do subscribe with us for more such articles.